 A popular photographic motif in Vienna is the Spittelau waste incineration plant, whose façade was redesigned and given its present colorful, irregular structures by eco-architect Friedensreich Hundertwasser following a major fire in 1987.

 The old plant was built between 1969 and 1971.
-After the fire in 1987, instead of being teared down, it was rebuilt on the same site.
-That was the reason because the entire district heating technology was present at Spittelau and the waste burned exactly where it was being generated, in the middle of the city.
+After the fire in 1987, instead of being torn down, it was rebuilt on the same site.
+That was the reason why the entire district heating technology was present at Spittelau, and the waste was burned exactly where it was being generated, in the middle of the city.

 The then mayor of Vienna, Helmut Zilk, wanted Spittelau to be especially clean and to set new standards in protecting the environment, but also to be a work of art.
-The building was finished in 1992, and Hundertwasser has done perfectly his job, with the colorful façade, the golden ball on the chimney, roof greenery and planted trees.
+The building was finished in 1992, and Hundertwasser has done his job perfectly, with the colorful façade, the golden ball on the chimney, the greenery on the roof, and planted trees.

 Today, the Spittelau waste incineration plant processes around 250,000 tonnes of household waste every year.
-The plant in the 9th district produces approximately: 40,000 MWh of electricity, 470,000 MWh of district heating, 6,000 tones of scrap iron and 60,000 tonnes of clinker, ash and filter cake.
+The plant in the 9th district produces approximately: 40,000 MWh of electricity, 470,000 MWh of district heating, 6,000 tonnes of scrap iron, and 60,000 tonnes of clinker, ash, and filter cake.